 Sue Tafalla, LCMHCA

-Every day, I am motivated by a desire to bring hope to others—especially during seasons when hope may feel distant or difficult to find.
-I believe each person’s story is unique, and I strive to create a supportive, compassionate space where clients feel seen, understood, and empowered to grow.
+Every day, I am motivated by a desire to bring hope to others, especially during seasons when hope feels difficult to find.
+I strive to create a compassionate, supportive space where clients feel seen, understood, and empowered to grow.

-I earned my Master of Education in Clinical Mental Health Counseling from Campbell University and have received specialized training in the treatment of eating disorders, including clinical experience working in an eating disorder treatment facility.
-In addition, I have experience in pastoral care counseling and welcome opportunities to incorporate faith, spirituality, or religious exploration into therapy for clients who desire that integration.
+I earned my Master of Education in Clinical Mental Health Counseling from Campbell University, with training and clinical experience in eating disorder treatment.
+I also have experience in pastoral care counseling and welcome integrating faith, spirituality, or religious exploration into therapy for clients who desire it.

-I enjoy working with teenagers, young adults, and adults navigating anxiety, depression, stress, trauma, relationship concerns, life transitions, identity development, and social or academic challenges.
-As an immigrant and a mother of third-culture kids (TCKs), I am especially passionate about helping individuals explore cultural identity and the complexities that can come with balancing multiple cultures and experiences.
+I enjoy working with teenagers, young adults, and adults navigating anxiety, depression, stress, trauma, PTSD, grief, relationship concerns, life transitions, identity development, and social or academic challenges.
+As an immigrant and mother of third-culture kids (TCKs), I am especially passionate about supporting individuals exploring cultural identity and the complexities of navigating multiple cultures.

-My therapeutic approach is tailored to the unique needs of each client and draws from person-centered therapy and Cognitive Behavioral Therapy (CBT).
-I also incorporate EMDR (Eye Movement Desensitization and Reprocessing) as a trauma-focused treatment approach to help clients process difficult experiences, reduce emotional distress, and move toward healing.
-My goal is to help clients feel supported, understood, and empowered as they work toward healing, growth, and lasting hope.
+My approach is tailored to each client and draws from person-centered therapy and Cognitive Behavioral Therapy (CBT).
+I also incorporate EMDR to help clients process difficult experiences, reduce distress, and move toward healing and growth.
+I support individuals and couples with marital and premarital concerns, parenting, postpartum and motherhood experiences, and relationship challenges.

 Holly Springs Office